frePPLe/frepple/doc/user-guide/model-reference/buffers.rst

 ================ ================= ===========================================================
 Field            Type              Description
 ================ ================= ===========================================================
-name             non-empty string  | Name of the buffer.
+name             non-empty string  | Unique name of the buffer.
                                    | This is the key field and a required attribute.
+                                   | You have to use the convention of using "item @ location"
+                                     as the buffer name.
+item             item              | Item being stored in the buffer.
+                                   | This is a required field.
+location         location          | Location of the buffer.
+                                   | This is a required field.
+                                   | The working hours and holidays for the buffer are taken
-description      string            Free format description. category         string            Free format category. subcategory      string            | Free format subcategory.
+                                     from the ‘available’ calendar of the location. description      string            Free format description. category         string            Free format category. subcategory      string            | Free format subcategory.